KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SwissAlpLakes by lbartk](https://github.com/lbartk/MMM-SwissAlpLakes)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. No image found.
-3. Recommendation: Found `new Date()` in file `MMM-SwissAlpLakes.js`: Consider replacing it by `new Date(Date.now())`.
+2. Recommendation: Found `new Date()` in file `MMM-SwissAlpLakes.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SwissCommute by nixnuex](https://github.com/nixnuex/MMM-SwissCommute)